 Deirdre Kellerman – Artistic Director

 Since settling in Ottawa in 2015, Deirdre has become a regular fixture in the area’s choral community.
-As a workshop facilitator, she has worked with the Cantata Singers of Ottawa, Aella, Tone Cluster (quite a queer choir), the Ottawa Gay Men’s Chorus, and CAMMAC.
+As a workshop facilitator and guest conductor, she has worked with the Cantata Singers of Ottawa, Ottawa Gay Men’s Chorus, Canadian Centennial Choir, Aella, and CAMMAC.

-Deirdre has studied with Canada’s leading choral pedagogues, including a residency at the Banff Centre’s Choral Art program, studying with Lone Larson and Michael Zaugg.
+Deirdre has studied across North America, including a residency at the Banff Centre’s Choral Art program, studying with Lone Larsen and Michael Zaugg.
 She was nominated for the 2018 Leslie Bell Prize for Choral Conducting.
-Originally from Nova Scotia, Deirdre sang with Xara Choral Theatre, the Nova Scotia Youth Choir and the National Youth Choir of Canada (2010).
-She has also sung with Aella, Ottawa’s unconducted treble ensemble.
+An avid chorister, Deirdre has sung with a wide variety of ensembles, including Xara Choral Theatre, and the National Youth Choir of Canada.

 In high demand as a vocal coach, Deirdre is passionate about music education and life-long learning, and maintains a busy teaching studio.

-Deirdre holds a B.Mus in Vocal Performance from Acadia University and a M.Mus in Conducting from the New England Conservatory.
+Deirdre holds a M.Mus in Conducting from the New England Conservatory and B.Mus in Vocal Performance from Acadia University.

 Originally from the Ottawa Valley, Dian Wilkie settled in Ottawa in 2014 after having lived in Toronto for a number of years.

 Dian currently plays with the Cantiamo Choirs of Ontario, Tone Cluster – Quite a Queer Choir, Hypatia’s Voice, and accompanies several instrumental and vocal studios throughout the city while also maintaining a busy private piano studio.
 She and her husband, cellist Brandon Wilkie, also have two young children who keep them on their toes!